trailofbits/essence/README.md

 ## Input routing / output routing
 ### Input
-To provide arguments to the function for which a standalone executable has been generated we provide convenient to use json input templates.
+To provide arguments to the function for which a standalone executable has been generated we provide convenient to use JSON input templates.
 These contain all global variables as well as a complete representation of the arguments.

 `essence` also allows for setting the values to which the pointer points.